Plant Biology equipment database

 Yule Brook Reserve

-The Yule Brook Reserve, also referred to as the Alison Baird Reserve, is a protected area of bushland in Kenwick owned by us.
+The Yule Brook Reserve, also referred to as the Alison Baird Reserve, is a protected area of bushland in Kenwick owned by the University.
 The 35-hectare reserve is part of the Greater Brixton Street Wetlands, an area with the highest plant biodiversity of any surveyed bushland remnant in Perth.
 The Reserve has been used for many years for research and training of botanists.

 The Kwongan Foundation Facebook includes a gallery of images of the Alison Baird Reserve at Yule Brook.